 Stand And Stretch knows and understands that this is a tough time for everyone, especially small business owners.
 We hope that the information provided will enable small business owners in the Georgia area to stay running and provide goods and services to their local communities.

 Even in the midst of this crisis we are still offering our digital superpowers to small business owners across the nation.
 To contact Stand And Stretch for more information about our digital work, click here.
 Contact us today!

-When I’m not working for Stand And Stretch in coffee shops I enjoy practicing yoga, going on runs with my pup, snowboarding, surfing, and going on camping trips.
-I’m a businesswoman at heart that is working on becoming a small business owner of “Hungry Hippie”.
+When I’m not creating ads or writing blogs for Stand And Stretch in coffee shops, I enjoy practicing yoga, going on runs with my pup, and camping.
+I’m a small business owner of Happy Hippie Studios LLC.
 I want nothing more than to help other small businesses thrive within their community.
-I love creative work, whether it’s writing blogs or designing new ads.